 Publishers, agents, and editors all spend a lot of time trying to figure out which box a story goes in.
 They need to know which set of rules apply so they can make sure the reader feels like they got what they came for and leave happy (and ready to buy your second, third, and fourth books.)

 I should be able to tell what genre the book is (to a reasonable extent) by the first page.
-The tone, the word choice, the style, all should build together to tell me what kind of a book this is going to be.
+The tone, the word choice, the writing style, the characters, and the events all should build together to tell me what kind of a book this is going to be.
 This is a promise to the readers that they will expect you to keep.